July 8, 2022

 Are you sure?
 Really sure?
-Alright, you asked for it.
+Alright.

 There is no such thing as a dysfunctional scapula.